Curriculum: Etymology

 The word "curriculum" began as a Latin word which means "a race" or "the course of a race" (which in turn derives from the verb currere meaning "to run/to proceed").
 The word is "from a Modern Latin transferred use of classical Latin curriculum "a running, course, career" (also "a fast chariot, racing car"), from currere "to run" (from PIE root *kers- "to run")."
 The first known use in an educational context is in the Professio Regia, a work by University of Paris professor Petrus Ramus published posthumously in 1576.
 The term subsequently appears in University of Leiden records in 1582.
 The word's origins appear closely linked to the Calvinist desire to bring greater order to education.

 By the seventeenth century, the University of Glasgow also referred to its "course" of study as a "curriculum", producing the first known use of the term in English in 1633.
 By the nineteenth century, European universities routinely referred to their curriculum to describe both the complete course of study (as for a degree in surgery) and particular courses and their content.
 By 1824, the word was defined as "a course, especially a fixed course of study at a college, university, or school."

 Definitions and interpretations

 Professional interpretations

 There is no generally agreed upon definition of curriculum.
-Some influential definitions combine various elements to describe curriculum as follows:
+There various definitions that describe the term.

-Through the readings of Smith, Dewey, and Kelly, four types of curricula could be defined as:
+Through the work of Dewey, Kelly, Smith, and Eisner, four types of curricula could be defined as: